-Defining the key states of mind, feelings, beliefs and behaviour that NAB needs to evoke and express in different situations.
+Defining the feelings, beliefs and behaviour that NAB needs to evoke in different situations.

 I identified the three states of mind NAB needs to evoke with sound, voice and music from NAB's customer insights and brand collateral.
 The three core functional and emotional benefits that NAB gives customers.

 Through workshops and touchpoint audits, we discovered the clusters of personality and voice traits that NAB dialled up and down to suit these three core messages.
 As well as the types of campaigns and experiences that NAB uses to achieve this.

-I used these clusters as the foundation for deciding together with NAB brand, where to use particular sonic attributes, plus their energy and tone.
+I used these clusters as the foundation for deciding together with NAB brand, where to use particular sonic attributes, and their energy and tone.

 3 simple choices.

 Practical and straightforward, 3 sonic profiles organise NAB's complex brand, touchpoints and customer needs into task-based uses, that explain what musical qualities will and won't achieve the outcome they want.

 Sonic UX & UI